liuch/tv-encoder/README.md

 ## What the script doesn't do:

-- Does not change subtitles
+- Does not modify subtitles
-- Does not change codec parameters
+- Does not modify codec parameters
 - Does not delete or overwrite existing video files
 - Does not recode a stream if the stream's codec is already supported by your device
 - Does not detect the codecs supported by your equipment.
 You must specify them yourself